Lazy OCO: Online Convex Optimization on a Switching Budget: Lazy OCO

 In this section, we present and analyze our lazy OCO algorithm for convex losses in the oblivious adversarial setup.
 The algorithm has a regularization component and generates decisions that are minimizers of a perturbed cumulative loss on each round.
 As such, it can be viewed as a natural combination of the well known Follow-the-Perturbed-Leader (FPL) algorithm \citep{kalai2005efficient} and Follow-the-Regularized-Leader (FTRL) meta-algorithm, with regularization being intrinsic in the strongly convex case.
 The resulting algorithm, given in \cref{alg:lftprl}, is thus named Follow-the-Perturbed-Regularized-Lazy-Leader (FTPRLL).

 The key idea is that stability introduced by regularization causes minimizers of the \emph{unperturbed} objectives to move in small steps, thereby encouraging consecutive decisions---minimizers of the \emph{perturbed} objectives---to overlap in total variation.
 This, combined with the lazy sampling sub-routine \cref{alg:lazysample}, produces a low switching algorithm.
 Importantly, we note that while in FPL the perturbations are the source of stability, here regularization accounts for stability, and the perturbations serve to obfuscate the shifts between consecutive decisions.

-The expected number of switches performed by \cref{alg:lftprl} is governed solely by the gradient bound $G$ and the perturbation variance sequence $\sigma_1^2,\ldots,\sigma_T^2$.
-The lemma we state below gives the bound in general form. \begin{lemma} Running \cref{alg:lftprl} with $\sigma_1 \leq \sigma_2 \leq \ldots \leq \sigma_T$ on any sequence of $G$-Lipschitz convex losses $f_1, \ldots, f_T$, it is guaranteed that

-\end{lemma} The proof of \cref{lem:lftprl_switch} shows that the way \cref{alg:lftprl} correlates the perturbations results in the cumulative objectives $\phi_t$ frequently sharing minimizers across rounds.
-By \cref{lem:lazysample-switch}, the lazy sampler \cref{alg:lazysample} returns the particular perturbation that leads to the same minimizer with probability that is precisely the total variation between the two distributions it is given as arguments.
-Since these are Gaussians with means off by the current round's gradient, it follows their total variation and thus the switch probability is bounded by the gradient norm divided by the current round's perturbation standard deviation. \begin{proof} [of \cref{lem:lftprl_switch}] Denote the optimization objective at time $t$ by
+Next, we present notation associated with our algorithm and provide its pseudocode subsequently.